Life is denied by lack of attention,

-John Steinbeck wrote that he would not move on the next paragraph until the paragraph he was working on "sang."
+John Steinbeck wrote that when he wrote a story, he would not move on the next paragraph until the paragraph he was working on "sang."

 There is a phrase in the engineering world that goes like this: “Better is the enemy of good enough.”
 Meaning, if you try to make the design better, you’ll only make it worse.
 It’s convoluted, but it is how engineers think.

 But it’s not how writers should think.
 The standard for all entertainers in the world, including writers, isn't good enough.
 It's perfection.